-6.1.2 Measurement and Verification (M&V) Best Practices
+6.1.3 Measurement and Verification (M&V) Best Practices

 The U.S. Department of Energy, recognizing significant potential for energy efficiency investment, began in 1994 to work with industry to develop a set of best practices for M&V. This work led to the establishment of the International Performance Measurement & Verification Protocol (IPMVP).
-The latest revision of the IPMVP was released in September 2010.
+The latest revision of the IPMVP was released in January 2012.
 The IPMVP is used throughout the United States and the world to help standardize concepts and options for measuring and verifying energy and water savings.

 The IPMVP offers four options for measuring and verifying performance and energy and water savings.
 These options, titled A, B, C, and D, are the cornerstones of the standardized set of procedures contained in the IPMVP.
 In brief, Options A and B focus on the performance of specific ECMs.
-Option C assesses the energy savings at the whole-facility level by metering and analyzing utility costs before and after the implementation of ECMs.
+Option C assesses the energy savings at the whole-facility level by analyzing metered utility costs before and after the implementation of ECMs.
+Due to the high cost of savings adjustments required to evaluate the impacts of facility changes on metered utility consumption, Option C has fallen out of favor as a method, except for use on a short-term basis or in very simple buildings.
 Option D is based on computer models of the energy performance of equipment or the whole facility, calibrated against historical utility consumption data to verify the accuracy of the simulation model.